Jalapeño Popper Dip with Bacon

 Step 4

 Spoon into baking dish.
-Spoon the dip into a shallow baking dish, smoothing evenly to all sides.
+Spoon the dip into a small, shallow baking dish, smoothing evenly to all sides.

 Step 5